nabeelomer/Benchmarker/README.md

 # Benchmarker
-Linux kernel module that benchmarks code
+Benchmarker is a Linux kernel module that helps you Benchmark pieces of code.